Breda Smyth: Musical career

 Surrounded by a strong family tradition of Irish music, Smyth plays the fiddle and tin whistle.
 She and her sister Cora began playing music from a young age and have collectively won over forty All-Ireland titles.

 Smyth has toured and performed worldwide as a violinist with Michael Flatley's Lord of the Dance and Feet of Flames which included performances at the Ryder Cup and the Red Cross for the Royal Family in Monaco.

 She released her debut album Basil and Thyme in 2002 and was subsequently nominated as female traditional musician of the year by the Irish Music Magazine in 2003.
 She hosted the Irish Music Magazine Awards in the National Concert Hall, Dublin in October 2003.

 Personal life

-Smyth is from Straide, County Mayo.
-She has three siblings, Cora, Maria and Sean.
-Smyth is married to Jimmy Higgins, a percussionist, and together they have two children, Blathnaid and Donal.
+Professor Smyth is from Straide, County Mayo.
+She has three siblings, Cora, Maria and Seán.
+She is married to Jimmy Higgins, a percussionist, and together they have two children, Blathnaid and Donal.